 • CSSP Auditor

-• Compare and contrast various threats and classify threat profile
+• Compare and contrast various threats and classify threat profiles

-• Explain the purpose and characteristics of various data source
+• Explain the purpose and characteristics of various data sources

-• Given a scenario, use regular expressions to parse log files and locate meaningful data
+• In given scenarios, use regular expressions to parse log files and locate meaningful data

-• Given a scenario, use Windows tools to analyze incidents
+• In given scenarios, use Windows tools to analyze incidents

-• Given a scenario, use Linux-based tools to analyze incidents
+• In given scenarios, use Linux-based tools to analyze incidents

 • Summarize methods and tools used for malware analysis

-• Given a scenario, analyze common indicators of potential compromise
+• In given scenarios, analyze common indicators of potential compromise

-• Explain the importance of best practices in preparation for incident response
+• Explain the importance of best practices in incident response preparation

-• Explain the importance of concepts that are unique to forensic analysis
+• Explain the importance of concepts unique to forensic analysis

 • Explain general mitigation methods and devices